gulcantpl/Counter-simple/README.md

+# JavaScript Counter

-This project is a simple JavaScript counter.
+This project is a simple JavaScript counter with auto start, stop, reset, and double functionalities.

 ## Features

 - Increment and decrement functionality
+- Auto start and stop
+- Reset and double count options
 - Easy to use interface

 ## Getting Started